Table of Contents

 Web Fonts Causing Flash of Unstyled Text (FOUT) or Flash of Invisible Text (FOIT)

 Web fonts can cause layout shifts, plus a pretty unpleasant user experience while rendering the page.
-It’s about how slow the fonts load.
+It’s about how slow the font load.
 You might face two different issues: Flash of Unstyled Text (FOUT) or Flash of invisible text (FOIT).

 On the one hand, you could see the text on the page with a “not-so-good” style (FOUT).
 It’s because the custom font takes a bit to load.
 In the meantime, you’ll see the fallback font.
 Once the custom font is ready, it will replace the fallback one.
 You’ll then see the font changing on the page — and the content will inevitably shift.